 The workers that are brought on board to clean up the spill face tremendous health problems later in life as well.
 Their medical treatment has to be paid for and becomes the responsibility of the government.
 Putting all the methods of recovery into place and monitoring them takes away resources from other more important work and hits the economy in subtle but powerful ways.

-3. Effect on Tourism Industry: The local tourism industry suffers a huge setback as most of the tourists stay away from such places.
-Dead birds, sticky oil and huge tarballs become common sight.
+The local tourism industry suffers a huge setback as most of the tourists stay away from such places.
+Dead birds, sticky oil and huge tarballs become a common sight.
 Due to this, various activities such as sailing, swimming, rafting, fishing, parachute gliding cannot be performed.
-Industries that rely on sea water to carry on their day to day activities halt their operations till it gets cleaned.
+Industries that rely on seawater to carry on their day to day activities halt their operations till it gets cleaned.

-While the long term issues causes by oil spills and their effects is yet to be fully observed, the daily problems are clear.
+While the long term issues caused by oil spills and their effects are yet to be fully observed, the daily problems are clear.
 However, most corporations still do not have a solid plan in place for when this emergency may strike.

 One must understand that oil spill is not the only threat that marine life is facing.
 Increasing pollution, contamination of industrial chemicals, exploitation of the resources they provide are also some of the serious threats.